fsb-edu/DataVisualizationBook/README.md

 	2. `conda activate data-vis-jupyter-book`
 	3. `conda env list` - to check if the environment was created in the repository folder.
-2. Run `jupyer-book build DataVis_JB` inside the parent folder of the folder that contains the files.
+2. Run `jupyter-book build DataVis_JB` inside the parent folder of the folder that contains the files.
 3. Open the `index.html` file that can be found in the `_build` folder.